RAHUL255148/sql_sales_analysis/README.md

 This project showcases strong data warehousing fundamentals, advanced SQL analytics, and the ability to design business-ready reporting logic, making it well-suited for Data Analyst and BI roles.

-📌 How to add screenshots (important)

-Create a folder named screenshots in your GitHub repo

-Take screenshots of your SQL code from SSMS

-Name them clearly (example: performance_analysis.sql.png)

-Upload them into the screenshots folder

-GitHub will automatically render them in this README